SoniaBruck/TimberReach/README.md

 ##### What is the status of this now?

 It has gone through a lot of iterations and is currently in somewhat of a limbo stage.
 Ashley Warriner will be your best point-of-contact on updates to this survey.

-### Key Stakeholders

-###### Southern Research Station – Research &amp; Development

-- Gregory Frey, Research Forester, direct supervisor of ORISE Research Fellow working on this project
-- Jeff Prestemon, Research Forester and Project Leader
-- Jesse Henderson, Research Economist

-###### Washington Office – Forest Management

-- Ashton Hargrave, Natural Resource Specialist (Appraisals), he’ll be of great help with anything TIM, markets/appraisals, and is the WO’s point-of-contact for anything detail-oriented regarding no-bids (aka – you can ask the upper levels but they’ll just tell you to reach out to Ashton)
-- Ashley Warriner, Program Specialist, she’ll be your point-of-contact with anything with the Customer Satisfaction Survey and/or anything related to Forest Products Modernization ( [FPM](https:/www.fs.usda.gov/sites/default/files/FPM-Strategic-Framework.pdf) )
-- Gary Church, Assistant Director for Forest Products, he’ll be the main decision maker and the person many of the bigger deliverables will have to pass through (briefing papers, directives, etc.) but the smaller things will likely be delegated to Ashley and/or Ashton.

-### Other Information

-More than likely, there will be questions that will arise that this FAQ does not answer.
-It is possible that digging through the files I’ve created throughout this fellowship will be of assistance.
-Therefore, I have created a folder in the shared No Bids folder to back up all of my files.
-It can be found here.

 ## No-bid Sale Contracts